itancio/wasm-click-counter/README.md

 The typical development workflow is to run `npm run start`, then run `nodemon` to automatically execute `npm run build && npm run test` whenever a source file changes.

+## Deploying to GitHub pages
+I'm using the `gh-pages` branch and the `docs` folder to deploy to <https://ggorlen.github.io/wasm-click-counter>.
+Use `git checkout gh-pages`, build the project if needed andrrun `npm run deploy` to copy `dist` to `docs` (`docs` is a special name that GitHub can use as a root pages directory).
+Then push up to GitHub.

 ## Resources
 Unit testing possibilities:
 - <https://github.com/Snaipe/Criterion>
 - <https://github.com/rubenvannieuwpoort/c_unit_tests>

 Shrinking code size: <https://hacks.mozilla.org/2018/01/shrinking-webassembly-and-javascript-code-sizes-in-emscripten/>